YawLighthouse/UMG-Slate-Compendium/README.md

 its children have already computed and cached their desired size.

 ![Cache Desired Size Example](images/cache_desired_size.png) \
-*Example of Desired Size for a Horizontal Box with Textblock and Image widgets*
+*Example of Desired Size for a Horizontal Box with Textblock and Image widget's*

 For the desired size example we have a horizontal box holding a text block and an image widget.
 In this case we compute the desired size for the text block (which is measured by the string that is displaying) and the image widget (which is measured based on the image data that is shown).